Holidays

 emily and grandma making lefsa in the kitchen

-Tips about Making Traditional Lefsa
+Tips for Making Traditional Lefsa

 • Potato Selection: Grandma always said, “Choose floury potatoes for a fluffy lefsa!”